-This 14-page white paper 'How to guarantee all-round glass inspection' begins by explaining why glass packaging is rising in popularity.
-It then goes on to highlight the dangers of glass-in-glass contamination, describing how certain production processes increase the risks.
-The first part of the paper concludes by exploring the ability of x-ray technology to detect glass contaminants in glass packaging and considers the factors that affect detection sensitivity.
+This white paper, 'How to optimize all-round glass-in-glass inspection', supports food and pharma manufacturers in enhancing their glass-in-glass detection capabilities.
+As glass packaging continues to rise in popularity, the paper explores the ways x-ray technology can prevent glass-contaminated product from reaching consumers and explains how certain production processes can increase the risks.
+The white paper provides guidance on the ability of x-ray technology to detect glass contaminants in glass packaging and considers the factors that affect detection sensitivity.

-The second half of the paper takes a detailed look at the latest x-ray solutions available for glass-in-glass detection including systems with single beams, split beams, combination beams and angled beams.
-It explains that, as well as detecting physical contaminants, modern x-ray systems are multi-tasking defenders of product and brand quality.
-In a single pass, at high line speeds, x-ray systems can simultaneously monitor fill levels, detect damaged containers and check closures.
+Included, is a review of the latest x-ray solutions available for glass-in-glass detection.
+The paper discusses systems with single beams, split beams, combination beams and angled beams.
+As well as detecting physical contaminants, modern x-ray systems are multi-tasking defenders of product and brand quality.
+In a single pass, at high line speed, x-ray systems can simultaneously monitor fill levels, detect damaged containers and check closures.

 Download this informative white paper to learn more.

-Demand for glass packaging is rising globally but despite its popularity, glass poses a significant safety risk and the effects of glass-in-glass contamination can be highly damaging.
-In 2014, more than 10% of physical contamination incidents reported to the UK's Food Standards Agency (FSA) were a result of glass contamination¹.
+Demand for glass packaging is rising globally.
+Despite its popularity, glass poses a significant safety risk.
+The outcome of glass-in-glass contamination can be highly damaging for both manufacturers and consumers.
+In 2014, more than 10% of physical contamination incidents reported to the UK's Food Standards Agency (FSA) were a result of glass contamination.